vinisaveg/ideris-xlsx/README.md

 * Search orders with a filter
 * Search an order by ID
-* Generate an Excel Sheet with the order data
+* Generate an Excel Sheet with the requested data

 ### Built with :computer: